KaptenDia/Photo-Apps/README.md

 Preview On My Sec Instagram @moodmud_project

-Sorry, it's not completely finished here, so you can modify it again.
+Sorry, it's not completely finished here And Not Perfect, so you can modify it again.

 ## Getting Started